mocsy/base_u256/README.md

 # base-u1024 encode/decode
 base-u1024 takes 30 bits at a time and then converts them to 3 utf-8 2 byte characters each with 1024 possibilities.

-The encoded bytes is 1.5 two times larger than the original binary.
+The encoded bytes is 1.5 times larger than the original binary.

 |bits|possibilities|
 |:---|:---|